Minnesota Gov. Tim Walz calls on lawmakers to pass policing reforms while 'the world is watching'

 Going into the final day of the session, Democrats continued to press for a broader agreement from Republicans to increase accountability in cases of deadly police force.

-“When I saw the senators’ bills, I was insulted,” said Rep. Rena Moran, DFL-Minneapolis.
+“When I saw the senators’ bills, I was insulted,” said Rep. Rena Moran, DFL-St. Paul.
 “And so many, many more from the community and across the world are insulted, that that’s what the Senate put forth.
 That has no accountability, no systemic change.”

-Gazelka said there’s still time to come to a deal, and there are conversations happening behind-the-scenes to find common ground before the weekend.
-But he warned: if the DFL-controlled House pushes proposals that Senate Republicans don’t agree with, nothing could happen at all.
+Gazelka said there’s still time to come to a deal, and there are conversations happening behind the scenes to find common ground before the weekend.
+But he warned: if the DFL-controlled House pushes proposals that Senate Republicans don’t agree with, nothing at all could happen.

-Still, Walz’s peacetime emergency is set to expire July 14, meaning that lawmakers could be returning once again to St. Paul next month to review Walz’s powers and continue the debate on police reform.
+Still, Walz’s peacetime emergency is set to expire July 14, meaning lawmakers could be returning again to St. Paul next month to review Walz’s powers and continue the debate on police reform.

 Staff writer Libor Jany contributed to this report.